Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Warhammer

-**Hammering Haste**: Whenver you hit an attaack using Caulfiends Hammer, the cooldown of your runes and items are reduced by 6 seconds.
+**Hammering Haste**: Whenever you hit an attaack using Caulfiends Hammer, the cooldown of your runes and items are reduced by 6 seconds.

 _You gain +1 to hit and damage rolls using this magical weapon_